 Feel

-Feel is graded by how the club feels at address and throughout the swing, including as the club passes through the impact zone.
-Confidence and trust are created by how the sand wedge feels at all times.
+Feel is graded by how the club feels at address and throughout the swing, including as it passes through the impact zone.
+The sand wedge’s feel at all times creates confidence and trust.

 Does the golfer continue to trust the club if the club delivers poor shots?
 It is doubtful.
 So during our evaluations, we are looking at how the club presents itself from the point of gripping the club to the moment we finish our follow-through.